A glimmer of hope comes to Agbogbloshie, Ghana, but is this the relief Accra residents desperately need?

 Agbogbloshie is the largest open food market in Accra.

 Residents and restaurants regularly pick up vegetables, fruits, beef and fish here.

 Agbogbloshie market attracts people from the hinterland due its cheap food.

-According to the Food and Agriculture Organization of the United Nations (2016), one third of street food vendors in Accra pick up their inputs from Agbogbloshie.3
+According to the Food and Agriculture Organization of the United Nations (FAO) in 2016, one third of street food vendors in Accra pick up their inputs from Agbogbloshie.3

 Correct, this ‘could’ be a model e-waste recycling facility.
-But read on.
+But that is not all.

 There has been a ‘model’ e-waste recycling post inside the scrapyard since 2014.
 This new technical training center shares a wall with the Pure Earth and GreenAd 'model’ e-waste recycling facility.
 More about this below.